Outdoors psychotherapy session

 How do I know if I am eligible for a Medicare rebate?

 You will need to make an appointment with your GP who will assess whether you are eligible for a Mental Health Treatment Plan.
-In order to claim a Medicare rebate for your session you will need to bring a copy of your Mental Health Treatment Plan to your first appointment at MindTree Psychology.
+In order to claim a Medicare rebate for your session you will need to bring a copy of your Mental Health Treatment Plan and referral letter to your first appointment at MindTree Psychology.

 Click here for a step-by-step guide that will assist you to access Psychological services under Medicare.